Can Travis Scott’s Cacti be Budweiser for Gen Z?

 Doukeris, too, recalls taking his first sip of the final, winning prototype when he was traveling in Miami.
 Along with five cases of Cacti came a long list of notes from Scott and his friends.
 Scott had liked the prototype enough that he already shared the product with his inner circle, and they’d confirmed it was ready to ship.

-“It was almost like, ‘Michel, we don’t care what you think from now on, because we’ve already got the product we want,” recalls Doukeris, as Scott explodes with laughter on our call.
+“It was almost like, ‘Michel, we don’t care what you think from now on, because we’ve already got the product we want,'” recalls Doukeris, as Scott explodes with laughter on our call.
 “Consumer testing was not even relevant anymore.
-It was the case where the boss liked the product…from that point on, Cacti was born.”
+It was the case where the boss liked the product . . . from that point on, Cacti was born.”